 Does it sometimes feel like everyone is telling you to get more fiber?
 What exactly is fiber and why is it so important?
-We'll explore everything fiber has and can do for you, and the best (read: most delicious) ways to get more of it!
+We'll explore everything fiber can do for you, and the best (read: most delicious) ways to get more of it!

 Fiber is a type of carbohydrate that you can’t digest.
 So, even though you don’t absorb any nutrients from fiber, it still does plenty of helpful things as it makes its way through your body.